charbelnehme/charbelnehme/README.md

 ### Registered Migration Agent
 #### 2008 - 2009
 I gained my initial experience as a registered migration agent with Andre Burger & Associates.
 My work was predominantly involved in corporate visa sponsorships and skilled visa categories at the departmental level.

-# 💞️ Interests ...

-Text

-# 📫 How to reach me ...

-Text

 <!---
 charbelnehme/charbelnehme is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.